TheOdinProject/curriculum/ruby/object_oriented_programming_basics/object_oriented_programming.md

     - [Ruby Explained: Inheritance and Scope](http://www.eriktrautman.com/posts/ruby-explained-inheritance-and-scope)
 1. Read the article [Object Relationships in Basic Ruby](https://medium.com/@marcellamaki/object-relationships-in-basic-ruby-1af5773fff48) to see an example of how two classes can interact.
 1. Read the [Bastard's Chapter on Error Handling](http://ruby.bastardsbook.com/chapters/exception-handling/) to reinforce your understanding of dealing with errors.
-1. Do [Quiz #5](http://www.codequizzes.com/ruby/beginner/intro-object-oriented-programming) and [Quiz #7](http://www.codequizzes.com/ruby/beginner/modules-classes-inheritance) from Code Quizzes
+1. Do this [quiz on introductory object-oriented programming](http://www.codequizzes.com/ruby/beginner/intro-object-oriented-programming) and this [quiz on modules, classes, and inheritance](http://www.codequizzes.com/ruby/beginner/modules-classes-inheritance) from Code Quizzes.

 </div>